annaperlack/README-Generator/README.md

 ## Usage

-This application allows a user to create a custom README file.
+This application allows a user to create a custom README file for their own personal projects and applications, The README file will display with the following sections: title, table of contents, description, installation, usage, license, contributing, questions.